Rody-Kirwan/form-validation/README.md

   - And a final lightweight artifact

 However I will branch from this to create a quick redux implementation as an example.
+There is also still significant work needed on styling / refactoring etc.

 To run:
   - node => `npm start`